surajkumar345678/Student-Registration-Form/README.md

 # Student-Registration-Form
 **HTML Forms**
 An HTML form is used to collect user input.
-The user input is most often sent to a server for processing.
+The user input is most often sent to a server for processing

 **The <form> Element**
 The HTML <form> element is used to create an HTML form for user input: